Laptop theft: Inside protection

 Passwords are no longer adequate to protect laptops.
 There are many solutions that can improve the strength of a laptop's protection.
 Full disk encryption (FDE) is an increasingly popular and cost-effective approach.
-Full disk encryption can be taken on from a software-based approach, a hardware-based approach, or both-end-based approach.
+FDE can be taken on from a software-based approach, a hardware-based approach, or both-end-based approach.
 FDE provides protection before the operating system starts up with pre-boot authentication, however precautions still need to be taken against cold boot attacks.

 There are a number of tools available, both commercial and open source that enable a user to circumvent passwords for Windows, Mac OS X, and Linux.
 One example is TrueCrypt which allows users to create a virtual encrypted disk on their computer.

 Passwords provide a basic security measure for files stored on a laptop, though combined with disk encryption software they can reliably protect data against unauthorized access.
 Remote Laptop Security (RLS) is available to confidently secure data even when the laptop is not in the owner's possession.
 With Remote Laptop Security, the owner of a laptop can deny access rights to the stolen laptop from any computer with Internet access.